Replication origin v7

 - Replication origin applies to multi-master replication systems only, not to single-master replication systems.

 - Replication origin eliminates streaming of replayed changes only from Postgres versions 9.5 or later.
-Replayed changes are still included in the changeset stream from Postgres version 9.4, but are discarded by the publication server.
-Thus multi-master replication systems consisting of both Postgres versions 9.4 and 9.5 utilize the replication origin advantage on the 9.5 database servers.
+Replayed changes are still included in the changeset stream from Postgres version 9.4 but are discarded by the publication server.
+Thus, multi-master replication systems consisting of both Postgres versions 9.4 and 9.5 use the replication origin advantage on the 9.5 database servers.

-max_replication_slotsconfiguration parameter must be set at a certain minimal level to ensure that the publication server can create the additional replication slots for replication origin.
+max_replication_slotsconfiguration parameter at a certain minimal level to ensure that the publication server can create the additional replication slots for replication origin.

-For each primary node database, in addition to the replication slot used for the changeset stream, an additional number of replication slots is required – one additional slot corresponding to every other primary node to support the replication origin usage.
+For each primary node database, in addition to the replication slot used for the changeset stream, more replication slots are required.
+One added slot corresponds to every other primary node to support the replication origin use.
 Thus, for each primary node, the total number of replication slots required is equal to the total number of primary nodes in the entire MMR system.

-For example, assume the usage of a 6-node multi-master replication system using three database clusters as follows:
+For example, assume the use of a six-node multi-master replication system using three database clusters as follows:

-- Database cluster #1 contains 3 primary node databases.
+- Database cluster #1 contains three primary node databases.

-- Database cluster #2 contains 2 primary node databases.
+- Database cluster #2 contains two primary node databases.

-- Database cluster #3 contains 1 primary node database.
+- Database cluster #3 contains one primary node database.

 The total number of primary nodes is six.
 Multiply the number of primary node databases in each database cluster by six to give the required minimum setting for